He has brought down princes from their thrones

 and exalted the humble.

 Luke 1:46-55 is Mary's song of praise to God.
 It spills out of her heart after her relative Elizabeth, the expectant mother of John the Baptist, acknowledged her blessedness as the mother of Jesus.
-Mary's song is often called the "Magnificat," from the first word of the Latin translation of its first line: magnificat anima mea Dominum (literally, "Praises soul my the Lord").
+Mary's song is often called the "Magnificat" which means "Praise," from the first word of the Latin translation of its first line: magnificat anima mea Dominum (literally, "My soul praises the Lord").

 Mary's song focuses on God's great works, especially his tendency to turn everything upside down.
 He "took notice of his lowly servant girl" when choosing a mother for the Messiah, rather than selecting a woman of prominence (1:48).
 The Lord "scattered the proud and haughty ones," rather than honoring them (1:51).
 "He has brought down princes from their thrones, and exalted the humble.
 He has filled the hungry with good things, and sent the rich away with empty hands" (1:52-53).
 God's kingdom inverts human structures and values, as is seen so clearly in Mary's own experience.